-Wonderfully remote, Greystoke Mahale is reached by flying and then by dhow or foot, and lies on a crescent beach at the base of the 8000ft Mahale Mountains on the eastern shores of Lake Tanganyika.
+Wonderfully remote, Greystoke Mahale is reached by flying and then by dhow and lies on a crescent beach at the base of the 8000ft Mahale Mountains on the eastern shores of Lake Tanganyika.
 It is truly one of the most beautiful and dramatic locations of any camp in East Africa.

 Accommodation & Facilities